Redgate Flyway

 1. Development Database - This is where you will make changes and capture them using Flyway Desktop.
 Ensure that you have full access to the Development database for the POC (SQL Server = db_owner; Oracle = schema owner).
 Start with a simple database.
 Choose an isolated database without any linked servers or x-database dependencies.
 If your real projects have this, please let us know.
 Then we can try a bigger or more complex database (e.g., x-database dependencies, filegroups).

-2. Disposable Blank Database (Enterprise Only) - Each developer generating migration scripts should have a shadow database.
+2. Disposable Blank Database - Each developer generating migration scripts should have a shadow database.
 This enables script generation without connecting to a production environment.
-Learn more about the Shadow database in this video and this documentation.
-The shadow databases should be empty and performs best when it is local to your development machine.
+Learn more about the Shadow database in this video and documentation.
+The shadow databases should be empty and perform best when it is local to your development machine.

 1. Have you provisioned an empty database (no schema or objects) for the “shadow” database?
 This is a sandbox managed by the tool in order to generate and validate migration scripts.

 3. Schema Only Backup - If SQL Server or Oracle, and of substantial database size or x-database dependencies, consider using a DDL only metadata backup file to capture the current state of production.
-Video of backup as baseline concept can be found here
+Here's a video of the backup as baseline concept

 1. SQL Server docs